The Regis School Curriculum Statement

-- Entitlement – We believe that all children have right to learn what is in the United Learning Curriculum; we have a duty to ensure that all children are taught the whole of it
+- Entitlement: All pupils have the right to learn what is in the United Learning curriculum, and schools have a duty to ensure that all pupils are taught the whole of it.

 At KS3, we deliver a traditional curriculum over 3 years.
 The majority of students’ study one language, either Spanish or French in year 7 (introduced 2019) In years 8 and 9 pupils study German or French.
 We provide extra time in English and Maths for one “catchup” class in both Years 7 & 8, reducing (but not removing) the time they receive in Computing and Languages.
 All pupils have access to the widest possible curriculum, covering Product Design, Textiles and Food Technology as well all of the creative arts subjects.
 All students study statutory RE, PSCHE and Sport.